jonasjacek/robots.txt/README.md

 # LICIT-ROBOTS

-LICIT-ROBOTS is a repository, containing files (robots.txt files, .htaccess, etc.) to help webmasters keep unwanted web robots (e.g. scraper bots, people search engines, seo tools, marketing tools, etc.) away from their websites but allow legitimate robots (e.g. search engines).
+LICIT-ROBOTS is a repository that contains a robots.txt file to help webmasters keep unwanted web robots (e.g. scraper bots, people search engines, seo tools, marketing tools, etc.) away from their websites but allow legitimate robots (e.g. search engines).

 ## Files

 ### Robots Exclusion Standard (robots.txt)

-The robots.txt files in the `/robots-exclusion-standard/` directory conatin an (alphabetically ordered) whitelisting of legitimate web robots.
-Legitimate means the bots obey the Robots Exclusion Standard (robots.txt) and are somehow useful the website owner and other users.
+The robots.txt files contain an alphabetically ordered whitelisting of legitimate web robots.
+Legitimate means the bots obey the Robots Exclusion Standard (robots.txt) and are somehow useful the general website owner and/or other users.

 Each bot is shortly described in a comment above the (list of) user-agent(s).
 Uncomment or delete bots (User-agents) you do not wish to allow on your website / which you do not need to visit your website.